I recently received this email from Amy about whether bee pollen can act like an appetite suppressant:

 When your insulin and blood sugar levels are up and down like a roller coaster, you will experience dramatic changes in energy and appetite.
 When you eat a high glycemic food such as white bread or a sugary drink such as a Coke, the sugar from the food enters the bloodstream rapidly.
 As a response, your body rapidly produces insulin which acts as a delivery mechanism for the sugar to your muscles.
 The problem is, when your muscles don't need anymore sugar (which for most of us is almost all of the time), the body is very efficient at converting the sugar into fat and storing it on your waist or thighs.

-The second part of my theory is based on the concept of erasing nutritional deficiencies with bee pollen.
+The second part of my theory of why bee pollen suppresses appetite is based on the concept of erasing nutritional deficiencies.

 If much of what you eat: